usdot-jpo-ode/jpo-ode/README.md

 docker-compose up --build -d
 docker-compose ps
 ```

+For other build options, see the next section.

+### Other build/deploy options

 #### Building ODE without Deploying
 To build the ODE docker container images but not deploy it, run the following commands: